Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Foundation: The Science Behind Perfect Serving Sizes

 Professional portion planning isn’t guesswork—it’s based on decades of food service research, nutritional science, and consumer behavior analysis.
-Understanding these fundamentals helps you make informed adjustments to the calculator recommendations.
+Understanding these fundamentals helps you make informed adjustments to the calculator recommendations, whether you’re planning traditional turkey dinners or exploring alternatives like gourmet centerpieces or premium roasts.

 Official USDA Guidelines